-There are numerous myths, legends and misconceptions about the intelligence of different dog breeds.
+There are numerous myths, legends, and misconceptions about the intelligence of different dog breeds.
 Some people believe that certain breeds are naturally smarter than others.
+Different opinions are described in a variety of articles and books like in an essay about dogs that can explore aspects of canine cognition, shedding light on the unique qualities and capacities of different breeds.
 But what does the actual scientific research say about the intelligence of Great Danes?

 In this blog post, we will take a look at some of the latest research on canine intelligence and explore whether or not Great Danes are smart dogs.

 There is a lot of research on canine intelligence, and scientists have come up with a number of different ways to measure it.
 One popular measure is the Intelligence Quotient or IQ test.
 This test measures how well dogs can solve problems and learn new tasks.

 In a study published in the journal Animal Cognition, researchers tested the IQs of 68 Great Danes and found that they scored just as well as other dog breeds on the IQ test.

 The researchers also tested the dogs' ability to learn new commands.
 They found that the Great Danes were able to learn new commands faster than other dog breeds.
 This suggests that they are indeed smart dogs!
 Another study published in the journal Learning and Motivation found that Great Danes were able to remember tasks for up to two years, which is longer than most other dog breeds.

 Great Danes are able to learn new commands quickly and respond well to training.
 In addition, they are known for their loyal and loving personality, making them great family pets.

 How Smart Are Great Danes and How Do They Compare to Other Dogs?